-The average mean rainfall for the year is 350mm, with most rainfall occurring during mid-summer (November – February).
+Chacma is a summer rainfall region.
+Most of the rains occur during mid-summer (November – February).
 The rainfall generally occurs in the form of thunderstorms where a downpour is experienced, and very seldom lasts longer than a few hours.
-The mean average maximum temperatures range from 24.5°C in July to 31.5°C in January with the mean monthly minimum occurring in July at a temperature of 8.5°C.

 During the winter season the bushveld thins out and water becomes scarce.
 Wildlife will flock to available water sources such as waterholes and pans in front of lodges.
 Animals become easier to see because the summer lushness of the bush has thinned out.
 During the summer, wildlife gains plenty of moisture from the surrounding greenery.

-Chacma Bush Camp is the in a relatively unknown reserve in the corner of the Balule Nature Reserve (Maseke).
+Chacma Bush Camp is in a relatively unknown reserve in the corner of the Balule Nature Reserve (Maseke).
 There are barely any lodges and camps in the area; giving guests a thrilling experience with wildlife roaming a landscape filled with geographical marvels.
-Life is relaxed at Chacma, where the focus is on the the natural surrounds, wildlife and homely cuisine.
+Life is relaxed at Chacma, where the focus is on the natural surroundings, wildlife and homely cuisine.

 Expect morning and evening game drives with sundowner and breakfast stops.
 On game drives you are able to get a lot closer to big game than you would in a national park.
-The animals are generally habituated to the vehicle.
-This means that they are used to the vehicle approaching them and know that it never causes them harm.
-This enables to you to get within five to 10 metres of the large animals – and safely!
+The animals are generally habituated to vehicles.
+This means that they’re used to the vehicle approaching them and know that it never causes them harm.
+This allows you to get within five to 10 metres of wildlife—and safely!
 All game drives are conducted in open 4 x 4 Toyota Land Cruisers or Land Rovers.